Real Privacy Stories

 Nothing about the interaction was hostile or rude.
 But in that moment, I felt uneasy sharing personal information out loud in a crowded space.

-I didn’t want to explain myself or make it awkward.
+I did not want to explain myself or make it awkward.
 I just wanted a haircut and to move on with my day.